gotuna/docs/content/docs/basics/session.md

 ```

 ## Flash messages
-Sometimes you may wish to store message or status update in the session for the next request.
+Sometimes you may wish to store a message or status update in the session for the next request.
 Data stored in the session using the flash method will be available only in the subsequent request.

 ```